 What is Guava Cake?

-Guava cake is a guava based cake consisting of guava puree and other ingredients.
+Guava cake is a delicious cake consisting of guava puree and other ingredients.
 The cake itself boasts about five ingredients and tastes amazing on its own!
-To go for the copycat version you can opt to do the additional frosting and fruit ganache.
+To go for the full copycat version you can opt to add the additional frosting and fruit ganache.
+Guava is one of my favorite fruits and if you have leftover guava you can use it for some guava cream cheese tarts!
+It also tastes great with a salad or chicken!

 Ingredients